nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 Why?

 Remember, with Big O, we measure the _worst case scenario_.
-Because we don’t know what we don’t know, our default assumption for any algorithm is its upper bound.
-In a worst case scenario, an O(n) algorithm needs to perform its specified operation on every value in the input.
-When making our Big O calculation, we want to know just how poorly an algorithm is going to perform.
+Because we don’t know what we don’t know, our assumption for any algorithm is its upper bound.
+In a worst case scenario, an O(n) algorithm needs to perform its specified operations on every value in the input.
+When making our time complexity calculation, we want to know just how poorly an algorithm is going to perform.

 Say, for example, we have an array of animals: